 - 56% of Online Autism News is not researched: This information comes as part of a Buzzfeed article (I know, the irony is not lost on me either) which takes a deep look at the world of online ‘autism cures’.
 It’s a fascinating post which I would highly recommend checking out, however, I do find it a bit concerning that only a small number of sites were analysed for the article…

 - Matthew McConaughey for Autism: off the back of the ‘McConaissance’, Oscar winner Matthew McConaughey has teamed with Kiehl’s cosmetics to bring out a limited edition version of their Ultra Facial Cream.
-The new product now features an awesome autism themed packaging (which I am 100% buying) and if that wasn’t enough, Kiehl’s have pledged to donate $1 for every share of the promotional video to Autism Speaks.
+The new product now features an awesome autism themed packaging which I would 100% buy if it wasn’t for Kiehl’s somewhat controversial charity: Autism Speaks.
+Though I plan to go into what makes Autism Speaks so controversial at a later date, for now, let’s just say that the $1 donation Autism Speaks will receive for every share of the advert makes me want to stick to NIVEA .

 - First actor with autism to star in The Curious Incident of the Dog in the Night-Time: For those that don’t know, the curious incident of the dog in the night-time is a fantastic mystery novel, written by Mark Haddon which in 2012 was adapted into an equally incredible stage play.
 Now 5 years later, in 2017, Indiana Repertory Theatre’s production has cast Mickey Rowe to star as lead character Christopher who, like Mickey, also has autism.